Why You're Operating Blind without a SIEM, Especially in Remote Environments

-For investment management firms, as IT resources become more security conscious, the amount of security related data available for analysis has grown exponentially.
+For investment management firms and biotech companies, as IT resources become more security conscious, the amount of security related data available for analysis has grown exponentially.
 This increase in available data has become too massive for humans or dispersed systems to decipher which threats are significant.

-Too much data can lead to delays in performing preventative measures.
-Dirty data in your environment can make your firm vulnerable to attacks.
-And not fully understanding the data your company possesses can lead to challenging circumstances if information is corrupted or stolen.
+Too much data can lead to delays in performing preventative measures and distraction to what really matters.
+Dirty data in your environment can make your firm vulnerable to attacks, and not fully understanding the data your company possesses can lead to challenging circumstances if information is corrupted or stolen.

 This is where a SIEM (security information and event management) service comes in.
 SIEM provides real-time analysis of security alerts generated by applications and network hardware.
 Here are some key reasons on why you need to deploy SIEM.

 Still not convinced that you need to deploy a SIEM?

 Here is a good example of a SIEM in action.
 The situation begins when a user’s password credentials are compromised and multi-factor authentication is not enabled.
 This allows an attacker to access personal and/or company confidential data.
 The organization is alerted to the credential compromise based on suspicious activity and IT disables the user’s account and all associated computing sessions.
 The Computer Security Response Team immediately jumps into action, taking the following remediation steps:

 A full anti-malware sweep of the organization’s corporate infrastructure is completed.